Abyaneh/Autonomous_Robot_Navigation_and_Object_Detection/README.md

 - [License](#license)

 ## Introduction
 This project showcases the development of a mobile robot capable of navigating autonomously using a camera-based positioning system.
-The robot is controlled by a PID controller and utilizes Artificial Potential Field pathfinding while detecting and classifying objects (rotten vs. healthy bananas) using **YOLO**.
+The robot is controlled by a PID controller and utilizes Artificial Potential Field pathfinding while detecting and classifying objects (rotten vs. fresh bananas) using **YOLO**.
 The aim is to create an efficient and intelligent robotic system that can operate in real-world environments.

 [Back to Top](#table-of-contents)

 ## Features
 - **Autonomous Navigation**: The robot can navigate through environments without human intervention, following predefined paths.
-- **Real-Time Object Detection (My Contribution)**: Equipped with a YOLO model, the robot can identify and classify bananas as either rotten or healthy.
+- **Real-Time Object Detection (My Contribution)**: Equipped with a YOLO model, the robot can identify and classify bananas as either rotten or fresh.
 - **Camera-Based Positioning**: Utilizes a camera to determine the robot's position and orientation accurately.
 - **PID Control System**: Employs a PID controller for precise movement and stability during navigation.
 - **Obstacle Avoidance**: Implements Artificial Potential Field algorithms to avoid obstacles dynamically.